junyang/RA/README.txt

-* lib/ directory contains the necessary jar libraries, including antlr (for parsing), jline (for command-line editing), jargs (for parsing arguments), and various jdbc drivers (e.g., db2jcc4.jar, postgresql.jar, sqlitejdbc-v056.jar, plus any other DBMS).  to make sure that a jdbc driver is loaded, add a Class.forName call to src/ra/DB.java.
+* lib/ directory contains the necessary jar libraries, including antlr (for parsing), jline (for command-line editing), jargs (for parsing arguments), and various jdbc drivers.  to make sure that a jdbc driver is loaded, add a Class.forName call to src/ra/DB.java.

 * src/ directory holds the source files.